kusumotoa/wiki-work/Advanced-Usage.md

 let webpData = SDImageWebPCoder.shared.encodedData(with: staticImage, format: .webP, options: options)
 ```

-For most simple or common cases, you can the convenient UIImage Category:
+For most simple or common cases, you can use the convenient UIImage Category.
+Remember to register coders.

 * Objective-C